Shivam5022/templates/README.md

 5. Grid cell (i, j) is uniquely mapped to (i + j * n) OR (j + i * m).
 Print the values.

-6. Never use endl, unless in interactive problems.
-Always make a habit  of using '\n' for new line.
+6. Never use `endl`, unless in interactive problems.
+Always make a habit  of using `'\n'` for new line.

 7. Rather than clearing globals before each test case, you can also do: